fusion809/fusion809.github.io-old/_posts/2015-11-24-an-introduction-to-the-command-line-and-bash-scripting-for-sabayon-users.md

 # Basic Syntax
 The Bash syntax has several distinct components, which can be classed as keywords and special characters, bulletins, variables, functions, tests and conditionals.

-## Variables
-Bash **variables** are defined using equal signs.
-They can be made global (making them available for all processes) or local (making them available just for the script at hand).
-Local variables are defined by just using an equal sign, for example:
-{% include codeu.html line1="PYTHONPATH=/usr/bin/python" %}
-while to define this variable globally, one would run:
-{% include codeu.html line1="export PYTHONPATH=/usr/bin/python" %}

 ## Basic Unix Commands
 <table style="width: 100%;">
 <caption>Table 2: Basic Unix Commands, provided by the GNU Core Utilities Package</caption>